-Taking out another loan.
-If a borrower whose prior loan was discharged due to a total and permanent disability wishes to take out a Direct Loan or wishes to receive a TEACH grant, they must obtain a certification from a physician (who must be a doctor of medicine or osteopathy licensed to practice in the United States) that they have the ability to engage in substantial gainful activity, and must sign a statement acknowledging that the new loan or the TEACH Grant service obligation can't later be discharged for any present impairment unless it deteriorates so that the individual is again totally and permanently disabled.
+If an individual whose prior loan or TEACH Grant service obligation was discharged due to a total and permanent disability later wishes to take out a new Direct Loan or TEACH grant, they must:

+- 1. Obtain a certification from a physician (who must be a doctor of medicine or osteopathy licensed to practice in the U.S.) that they have the ability to engage in substantial gainful activity, and - 2.
+Sign a statement acknowledging that the new loan or the TEACH Grant service obligation can't later be discharged for any present impairment unless it deteriorates so that the individual is again totally and permanently disabled.

 The student only needs to obtain the physician certification once; the school keeps a copy of it in the student's file.
-But the school must collect a new borrower acknowledgment from the student each time the student receives a new loan.
+But the school must collect a new acknowledgment from the student each time the student receives a new loan or TEACH Grant.